...

 1. Yes I have demo account however I have in it recommendations with bonds commodities etc. I want but only shares and do not know how much % on which markets would be advisable to distribute?

 1. I have just entered a maximum risk tolerance.
 This results in an equity or ETF ratio of 98%.
-The "instruments" are then of course still chosen for you broadly diversified: USA, emerging markets, Switzerland, ...
-True Wealth proposes a mix that you can/should only influence to a limited extent.
+The "instruments" are then of course still broadly diversified for you: USA, emerging markets, Switzerland, ...
+True Wealth suggests a mix that you can/should only influence to a limited extent.

 Love!

-1. Thanks for info.
-In my demo account I can change percentages of USA, Switzerland etc. at will by double clicking on share pie hm....(found out by accident)....
+1. Thanks for the info.
+In my demo account I can change percentages of USA, Switzerland etc. as I like by double clicking on stock cake hm....(found out by chance)...

 2. Right, thanks for the hint!
 In the pie chart you can adjust the geographical distribution.
 Maximum Switzerland?
 That will certainly save you some fees on exchange rates etc. but of course your diversification is not as broad as with a global spread.
 Since I don't give investment advice, I can't tell you here whether it's good or bad for you to change the strategy suggested to you.